hicksjduk/sudoku-haskell/README.md

 ### Sudoku

-A Sudoku puzzle consists of a square grid, which is further divided into boxes such that each square is in one row, one column and one box.
-A box contains the same number of squares as a row or a column.
+A Sudoku puzzle consists of a square grid, which is further divided into boxes such that each square is in one box.
+There are the same number of boxes as there are rows, and each box contains the same number of squares as a row.
-In a solution, every possible value appears exactly once in each row, each column and each box.
+In a valid solution, every possible value appears exactly once in each row, each column and each box.
 A puzzle is seeded with a number of values.

 Within the solver, a Sudoku puzzle is represented by a list of lists of `Int`,